-The Department review team will complete and present a summary report of the review findings within 60-90 days from the last day of the monitoring review.
-The summary report will contain information and analysis of all review activities, including student record reviews, interviews, parent input, and IEP verifications.
-The report will include strengths, any noncompliance findings or concerns, required actions, and other considerations or recommendations for the educational agency.
+The Department review team will complete and present a summary report of the review findings within 60-90 school days from the last day of the monitoring review.
+The summary report will contain information and analysis of all review activities, including student record reviews, interviews, parent input and IEP verifications.
+The report will include strengths, any noncompliance or concerns, required actions and other considerations or recommendations for the educational agency.
 Findings of noncompliance at a level of approximately 30% or greater in any specific area of concern found during the review activities or record reviews will have a required action in the educational agency's corrective action plan (CAP).

 The Department will schedule a summary report presentation with the educational agency's cross-functional team to review the Department's findings.
 If a CAP is required, the Department will provide an outline for the development of the CAP.
-The educational agency will work with the SST to finalize the activities and timelines within the CAP.
-The educational agency will submit the developed CAP that is electronically signed by the educational agency and SST consultant within 30 school days from the date of the summary report.
+CAPs are due within 30 school days of the date of the summary report.
+The SST will work with the educational agency to finalize the CAP activities and timelines.
+The CAP form will need to be electronically signed by the educational agency and SST consultant.
 The CAP will then be sent to the Department for approval.
 The Department reserves the right to create a directed CAP for the educational agency, if needed.